The Principle of the Fermionic Projector, Chapters 5-8: Analysis of Degeneracies

 where $\rho$ is a complex function which is invariant under the replacements~(\ref{e:4rep}).
 A short calculation yields

 where the complex functions $a$ and $b$ are invariant under~(\ref{e:4rep}), and $N$ is the monomial

 We split up the analysis of the EL equations corresponding to~(\ref{e:4AA}--\ref{e:4C}) into several lemmas.
 We say that the summands~(\ref{e:4B}) or~(\ref{e:4C}) are {\em{non-trivial}} if there are admissible dynamical mass matrices such that this summand or one of the expressions obtained by applying the replacements~(\ref{e:30f}) and/or~(\ref{e:30g}) are non-zero.
-Furthermore, we refer to two phase functions $\alpha, \beta \in S^1$ as being {\em{independent}} if for $\alpha$ fixed, $\beta$ can take any value in $S^1$ and vice versa\footnote{{\textsf{Online version}:} The arguments in the following lemmas need to be modified if we allow for a local axial transformation as considered in the paper~arXiv:0908.1542 [math-ph].}
+Furthermore, we refer to two phase functions $\alpha, \beta \in S^1$ as being {\em{independent}} if for $\alpha$ fixed, $\beta$ can take any value in $S^1$ and vice versa\footnote{{\textsf{Online version}:} The arguments in the following lemmas need to be modified if we allow for a local chiral transformation as considered in the book~\cite{cfs} (listed in the references in the preface to the second online edition).}

 \begin{Lemma} Under the assumptions~{{(I)}}--{{(III)}}, $\nu$ is independent of the phase functions $\mu$, $\mu_8$, $\nu_8$, and $\overline{\mu} \mu_8$.
 The term~(\ref{e:4C}) is non-trivial. \end{Lemma} {\Proof} Suppose that the dynamical mass matrices were zero in the neutrino sector, i.e.